 Web of Life is blessed to have many very talented people visit, participate, and be part of our flourishing community.
 Thank you to all of you that have done so.
 We would like to introduce you to some Animists that have helped support and expand Web of Life over the years, into what it is today… behind the scenes and in the forefront.

 Quynn Red Mountain (“OOlah” ) is our founder.
 In her mid twenties she had a surreal experience that called her to this path, and began receiving guidance about creating what is now called Web of Life Animists.
-Her determination, vision, and unshakable belief propelled it forward from its early days when she held circles in the park, to our present location.
+Her determination, vision, and unshakable belief propelled it forward from its early days when there was no internet, and she held circles in parks because she didn’t have a physical location to meet with folks.
+As the internet expanded, and then Covid arrived, now most offerings she hosts for Web of Life are online, and outside at local parks!
 She has affected many people in positive ways for Animism through the trainings, circles, ceremonies, sessions, videos, recordings, and words she has offered.

 Jacob is our Master Labyrinth Maker.
 He began drawing labyrinths in 2005 and hosted his first walking labyrinth in 2006.
 He is a spatial genius in that he can envision in his mind what something will look like and then make that be so.
 He is a researcher, gardener, Moringa whisperer, delicious soup maker, and archeomythologist.
 He has been a guiding light throughout the entire 20 years of this adventure of Web of Life.